-UNESCO is requiring a number of historical sites to revise and crackdown on their entrance polices with the goal of reducing foot traffic through the sites.
-As such, starting in spring of 2019, Plitvice Lakes National Park rolled out new entrance rules.
+UNESCO is requiring a number of historical sites to revise and crack down on their entrance policies with the goal of reducing foot traffic through the sites.
+As such, starting in the spring of 2019, Plitvice Lakes National Park rolled out new entrance rules.

 Let’s take a look at them.

 - Tickets are limited to 10,000 a day.